 Preserve a Community Treasure

-Our goal is to raise $1.5 million to achieve permanent protection of 100 acres (the $1 million mark was passed as of the end of December 2018).
-This includes the purchase price of $1.325 million as well as funds to conduct this campaign, manage the acquisition process, establish public access and safety, and endow future stewardship.
+The goal is to raise $1.5 million to achieve permanent protection of more than 100 acres (the $1.179 million mark was passed as of the end of November 2019).
+This includes the purchase price of $1.325 million as well as funds to manage the acquisition process, make initial improvements, and support long-term management.

-The map below outlines the land to be protected in red, including a large 15-acre hayfield, 85 acres of forest, significant shoreline frontage (1,800 feet), and more than a half mile of scenic frontage along NH Route 101.
+The map below outlines the land to recently protected land in red, including a large 15-acre hayfield, 85 acres of forest, significant shoreline frontage (1,800 feet), and more than a half mile of scenic frontage along NH Route 101.